 Achievement of this qualification does not by itself indicate competence but the knowledge obtained aids progression onto the BIIAB Level 2 Diploma in Health and Social Care (Adults) for Wales and Northern Ireland, which allows full demonstration of competence.
-These two qualifications, along with Essential Skills in Application of Number and Communication, are designed to make up the component parts of the Level 2 Apprenticeship Framework in Health and Social Care Council).
+These two qualifications, along with Essential Skills in Application of Number and Communication, are designed to make up the component parts of the Level 2 Apprenticeship Framework in Health and Social Care in Northern Ireland (subject to approval from the Northern Ireland Social Care Council).